-Crown Lands, Department of Planning and Environment (DPIE)
+Crown Lands, Department of Planning and Environment (DPIE) Adjoining landowners

-Adjoining landowners

 Increased traffic has made this intersection more dangerous.
+This is a dangerous corner with inadequate sitelines which creates a safety issue.

 All users, especially those accessing the Federal Community Children's Centre located near the intersection.